-French nobleman Gilles de Rais is remembered both as a war hero and as a serial killer who slaughtered more than 100 children in satanic rituals.
+French nobleman Gilles de Rais is remembered both as a war hero and as a serial killer who was executed for killing more than 100 children in the early 1400s.

 Gilles de Rais was an esteemed 15th-century nobleman and diligent soldier.
 He dedicated his life to defend France from the Kingdom of England and led his homeland to victory in the Hundred Years’ War.